sta199-fa20-002/website/content/project/index.markdown

 In addition to your Gradescope submissions, we will be checking your GitHub repository.
 This repository should be contributed to equally by all team members and should include

-- RMarkdown file (formatted to clearly present all of your code and results) that will output the proposal and write-up in one document
+- RMarkdown files (formatted to clearly present all of your code and results) that will output the proposal and write-up
 - Meaningful README file on the GitHub repository that contains a *codebook* for relevant variables
 - Dataset(s) (in csv or RData format, in a `/data` folder)